 The Benefits and Disadvantages of Melamine Sponges

 Melamine itself is, of course, not a miracle material.
-But these sponges do, however, offer a method of chemical-free cleaning that can be used across a wide variety of surfaces, a boon that makes melamine an attractive option to hygiene professionals seeking to do their job efficiently and effectively.
+But these sponges do, however, offer a method of cleaning that can be used across a wide variety of surfaces, a boon that makes melamine an attractive option to hygiene professionals seeking to do their job efficiently and effectively.